KyleTenney/CSE360_Tu15/README.md

 EffortLoggerV2 Project

 This holds the project with all of its files so that we can share with graders and eachother.
-The code is in the master branch.
+The code is in the main branch.

 In order to run the code make sure that the build path includes your JavaFX file and the run configuration starts with main.